edgexfoundry-holding/app-functions-sdk-python/README.md

 ## Prerequisites

-This Python SDK is supported on Python 3.10 or later.
+This Python SDK is supported on Python 3.10.

 ## File Structure